Mumbai: Economy

-Having the largest concentration of billionaires out of any city in Asia, Mumbai is one of the most unequal cities in the world.
-41.8% of the city's population live in urban slums, though slums occupy just around 7% of the city's total land area.
+Mumbai is one of the world's most unequal cities in terms of wealth distribution and inclusivity.
+According to the World Bank, in 2010, the median income was ₹20,000 while the average income was ₹40,000.
+The city has a large unskilled and semi-skilled self-employed population, and other blue collar professions, often migrating from other regions.
+About 41.8% of the city's population live in urban slums, though slums occupy just around seven per cent of the city's total land area.

-Mumbai suffers from the same major urbanisation problems seen in many fast-growing cities in developing countries: poverty and unemployment.
-With available land at a premium, Mumbai residents often reside in cramped, relatively expensive housing, usually far from workplaces, and therefore require long commutes on crowded mass transit or clogged roadways.
-Many live close to bus or train stations, although suburban residents spend significant time travelling southward to the central commercial district.
-Mumbai's overall per capita residential area is 8.3 square metres, and in the city's slums, it is 2.73 square metres.
+Mumbai's overall per capita residential area is 8.3 m2.
+In the city's slums, it drops to 2.73 m2.
+Dharavi hosts nearly a million people, and is one of the largest slums in the world.
+The median rental cost of a one-bedroom apartment in Mumbai proper was about ₹30000 in 2019.
+With available land at a premium, Mumbai residents often endure cramped housing, far from workplaces, with long commutes on crowded mass transits or roads clogged with traffic.
+Suburban residents spend a significant amount of time commuting southward to the central commercial district.

-According to a paper published in 2010 by the World Bank, the median income was ₹20,000 while the average was ₹40,000.
-By 2019, the overall average salary in Mumbai was ₹45,000.
-Meanwhile, the median rental cost of a one-bedroom apartment in Mumbai proper is around ₹30,000.
-Much of the city's population lives paycheck to paycheck.

 Government and politics

 Civic administration

 Headquarters of the Brihanmumbai Municipal Corporation (BMC), the largest civic organisation in the country.

 Greater Mumbai (or Brihanmumbai), an area of 603 km2, consisting of the Mumbai City and Mumbai Suburban districts, extends from Colaba in the south, to Mulund and Dahisar in the north, and Mankhurd in the east.
 Its population as per the 2011 census was 12,442,373.

-It is administered by the Brihanmumbai Municipal Corporation (BMC) (sometimes referred to as the Municipal Corporation of Greater Mumbai), formerly known as the Bombay Municipal Corporation (BMC).
+It is administered by the Brihanmumbai Municipal Corporation (BMC), also referred to as the Municipal Corporation of Greater Mumbai, and formerly known as the Bombay Municipal Corporation.
 The BMC is in charge of the civic and infrastructure needs of the metropolis.
+BMC is the richest civic body in India and among the wealthiest in Asia.
+As per the Ministry of Housing and Urban Affairs, the BMC had a revenue of ₹378.91 billion and an expenditure of ₹338.25 billion in 2022–23.
+Taxes contributed to 17.1% of the revenue, with 51.2% of the income coming from other sources, and 31.8% from government grants.

-The mayor, who serves for a term of 2 1/2 years, is chosen through an indirect election by the councillors from among themselves.
+The BMC is headed by a mayor, who serves for a term of two and a half years, is chosen through an indirect election by the councillors from among themselves.
 The municipal commissioner is the chief executive officer and head of the executive arm of the municipal corporation.
-All executive powers are vested in the municipal commissioner who is an Indian Administrative Service (IAS) officer appointed by the state government.
-Although the municipal corporation is the legislative body that lays down policies for the governance of the city, it is the commissioner who is responsible for the execution of the policies.
-The commissioner is appointed for a fixed term as defined by state statute.
-The powers of the commissioner are those provided by statute and those delegated by the corporation or the standing committee.
+The commissioner, who is an Indian Administrative Service officer appointed by the state government, is responsible for implementing the executive policies.
+The commissioner is appointed for a fixed term, and the powers of the commissioner are those provided by statute and those delegated by the corporation or the standing committee.